 Tutors

-We feel very fortunate that many of our colleagues from the universities of Bern, Geneva and Zürich, as well as from the Swiss Federal Institutes of Technology in Zürich (ETHZ) and Lausanne/Sion (EPFL) and the Institute of Physics in Prague have agreed to teach at the Zürich School of Crystallography.
+We feel very fortunate that many of our colleagues from the universities of Bern and Zürich, the Swiss Federal Institutes of Technology in Zürich (ETHZ) and Lausanne/Sion (EPFL), and the Institute of Physics in Prague, as well as from Novartis have agreed to teach at the Zürich School of Crystallography.
 They bring to the School not only considerable experience in all aspects of teaching and conducting chemical crystallography, but also come from a broad range of diverse scientific backgrounds.

 List of Tutors